MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/create-role-center-headline.md

 ### Dynamic visibility
+With dynamic visibility, you can show or hide a headline based on a condition that evaluates to `true` or `false`.

-With dynamic visibility, in order to change the visibility of a headline, the field must be in `group` control.
-Then, you set the `Visible` property on the `group` control to a `Boolean` variable that determines the visibility.
-For example, you could add code on the page's `OnAfterGetRecord` trigger that evaluates the relevance of displaying `Headline3` and results in a `Boolean` variable being set to `true`or `false`.
+-   To dynamically show or hide a headline when the **HeadlinePart** page opens, the headline field must be in `group` control, and you set the `Visible` property on the `group` control to the `Boolean` variable that determines the visibility.
+For example, you could add code on the page's `OnAfterGetRecord` trigger that evaluates the relevance of displaying `Headline3` and results in a `Boolean` variable being set to `true` or `false`.

+-   To dynamically show or hide a headline while a page is open, you set the `Visible` property on the `field` control to the `Boolean` variable that determines the visibility.

 ```
 group(Group1)